MicroWebStacks/astro-big-doc/README.md

 ## Features
 - astro components (.astro) html css js
 - article content immediatly searchable with native browser search, no lazy loading or custom content cache manipulations
-- Left pages Tree menu
+- Left Menu pages Tree Navigation
-- Right Table of Content menu
+- Right Menu Table of Content
 - Menus consist of Trees with unlimited depth and recursively expandable sections
 - Menus can be opened, closed and resized by the user
-- Menus are built by astro and seen as read html by the client
+- Menus are built by astro and seen as readable html by the client
+- markdown mdx

 # Dev
 ## Creation